“Oh, you look so beautiful, my darling.”

 They walked up the aisle slowly.
 Not just because the bride’s supposed to walk slowly on her wedding day, but because the old woman in whose crooked hand she secured hers was old enough that she couldn’t hurry even if she wanted to.

 Up ahead was the love of her life.
 The one that had finally managed to pry her from the tender love of grandma.
 Many had tried.
 She had stopped counting at seven.
 None of them fit.
-Grandma always asked her, every time she turned down an offer, how she swung it.
+Grandma always asked her, every time she turned down an offer, how she knew that was the wrong one.
 She always responded the same way: she would know when the right one came along.

 Nancy and grandma were sitting on the verandah, listening to an old transistor radio, knitting.
 Grandma loved knitting.
 Said it was one of only two things that calmed her down.
 The other was the dear face of her grandchild.
 Nancy liked knitting.
 Couldn’t say she loved it.
 But she loved grandma too much to mind knitting with her.